saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

     master_sign_pubkey: True

-After restarting the service, the master will automatically generate a new key-pair
+After restarting the salt-master service, the master will automatically generate a new key-pair

 .. code-block:: yaml